 According to Pennsylvania law, the blood alcohol concentration of a person’s blood at the time of their alleged DUI is the guide to the classification of DUI offenses and punishments.

-- General Impairment: When a person’s Blood Alcohol Concentration is .08 to .09 percent; punishments include incarceration of up to six months and fines of up to $300.
+- General Impairment: When a person’s Blood Alcohol Concentration is .08 to .09 percent; punishments include incarceration of up to six months and fines of up to $300, as well as mandatory ignition interlock device installation on the person’s vehicle.

 - High BAC: When a person’s Blood Alcohol Concentration is .10 to .159 percent; punishments include incarceration of two days to six months, a 12-month license suspension, and fines ranging from $500 to $5,000.